How it works

 Are the 6 Scanners real-time or end-of-day?

 Real-time.
-The 6 Scanners continuously watch the consolidated tape during market hours for distinct patterns of institutional activity — dark pool prints, options flow, block trades, after-hours moves, and more — across thousands of US-listed tickers.
+The 6 Scanners continuously watch the consolidated tape during market hours for distinct patterns of institutional activity, hidden exchange orders, options flow, block trades, after-hours moves, and more, across thousands of US-listed tickers.

 How often is the Daily Model updated?